fluxcd/helm-controller/docs/api/helmrelease.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ReleaseNamespace to target when performing operations for the HelmRelease.
+<p>ReleaseNamespace used for the Helm release.
+Defaults to the namespace
-Defaults to the namespace of the HelmRelease.</p>
+of the HelmRelease.</p>
 </td>
 </tr>
 <tr>